 Message Queue for Apache RocketMQ provides SDKs for multiple programming languages to send and subscribe to messages over TCP and HTTP.
 To use Message Queue for Apache RocketMQ, you must create an instance, a topic, and a group ID.
 Due to client differences, a group ID cannot be used for both TCP clients and HTTP clients.
 Therefore, you must create group IDs for TCP clients and HTTP clients separately.

 When you use Message Queue for Apache RocketMQ, take note of the following network access limits:

-- A topic can be accessed only by a producer or consumer with a group ID that is created on the same instance in the same region as the topic.
-For example, if a topic is created on instance A in the China (Hangzhou) region, the topic can be accessed only by a producer or consumer with a group ID that is created on instance A in the China (Hangzhou) region.
+- A topic can be accessed only by a producer or consumer whose group ID is created on the same instance in the same region as the topic.
+For example, if a topic is created on Instance A in the China (Hangzhou) region, the topic can be accessed only by a producer or consumer whose group ID is created on Instance A in the China (Hangzhou) region.

 - If you use an on-premises server and need to access the Message Queue for Apache RocketMQ service over the Internet, you must create a topic and group ID on an instance in

 Producer and consumer clients can be deployed on an on-premises server or an ECS instance in a region.
 You must make sure that the on-premises server or ECS instance can access the Internet.

 For more information about regions, see Regions and zones.

 An instance is a virtual machine (VM) resource of Message Queue for Apache RocketMQ.
 An instance stores the topics and group IDs.